 Don’t let anything get lost in translation after switching to remote communication.
 Set clear project roles for each team member with responsibilities and duties laid out in detail.
-All team members should know what’s expected of them for each task, and by when.
+Everyone should know what’s expected of them for each task and by when.

-With this approach, it’s important to be outcome-oriented.
-Remote work may be a major adjustment for some people, so it’s key to remain flexible in terms of scheduling and allow them to log their own hours.
+With this approach, it’s important to be outcome oriented though.
+Remote work may be a major adjustment for some people, so being flexible in terms of scheduling and allowing them to log their own hours is key.

 Your team should feel like you trust them.
 If they don’t, they won’t be inclined to give it their all each day.

 It’s also a good idea to set parameters for communication.
-With people spread out over different cities and countries; holidays, working schedules, and acceptable correspondence times should be clarified.
+With people spread out over different cities and different countries, holidays, working schedules, and acceptable correspondence times should be clarified.

-You don’t want employees to feel bothered about having to answer messages outside of their shifts.
+You don’t want employees feeling bothered about having to answer messages outside of their shift.
 Offering a certain amount of leeway will alleviate any pressure from receiving direct messages while off-duty, and will provide structure for the process.

 Track productivity and metrics